robbenz/dia_plugs/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.6.8 =
+* Edit other users dropdown on the frontend Edit Profile form is now a select2
+* Fixed a potential error when submitting the Register form

 = 2.6.7 =
 * Added option in backend user new/edit screen to add multiple user roles when user roles module is active
 * Added user role multiple select for admin in front-end edit profile form when roles editor is active and select role field is in the form